 In my article “Complex Systems and Design” I gave an overview of the changing world we live in as described by the author Irving Wladawsky-Berger.
 In the article, I mention a couple of the observations Wladawsky-Berger makes when it comes to the changes that are occurring: We move from a product and services based world […]

 Some time ago, a colleague sent me an e-mail with a link to an article written by Irving Wladawsky-Berger.
-The article was about the importance of design in managing complex systems and offered several interesting insights into the way these systems behave and develop.
-As a result, I started to follow the blog more regularly.
-I […]
+The report was about the importance of design in managing complex systems and offered several fascinating insights into the way these systems behave and develop.
+As a result, I started to follow the blog more regularly. […]